SolidLabResearch/WhatsInAPod/content/graph_centric.md

 ## Graph-centric interpretation of a pod # {#graph-centric}
+In this section,
-This section introduces a new interpretation of the concept of a Solid pod, which is _graph-centric_.
+we give the concept of a Solid pod a new interpretation, which is _graph-centric_.

 ### Design considerations # {#design-considerations}